wjunkin/moodle-quiz_liveviewgrid/README.txt

   The page for essay questions now displays in a table, one row per student.
 Changes for version 1.2.5.
 The question names are now buttons with tooltips.
   If a teacher clicks on a button, the single question page is displayed with the buttons from the standard page.
 Changes for version 1.2.6.
 The teacher now has the option to show/hide student names and show/hide correct answers.
+Changes for version 1.2.7.
+The question tooltip now has both question name and questiontext.
+Truncate splits on entire symbols.